Review Iowa's Health Insurance Requirements

 U.S. law does require health insurance for J-2 dependents, as well.
 It is wise to purchase health insurance for any dependents who accompany you to the United States.
 However, do not purchase a health insurance policy that does not meet the university's Insurance Exemption Guidelines.

 Many UI students choose to be automatically enrolled in the basic university Student Health Insurance Plan (SHIP).
 This occurs when they register for classes.
 The monthly premium is charged to their U-bill.
 You will need to make arrangements for anything other than single-student coverage under this plan.
 Students also have the option to purchase dental insurance.

 Graduate students have a second health insurance option known as UI GRADCare.
 Teaching and research assistants are eligible for a University contribution toward either a medical insurance option and toward dental insurance.
 Additional information will be sent to those who qualify.

-Currently, the most economical health insurance policy offered by the University costs about $1,560 (U.S. dollars) a year.
-Costs increase each year.
 You will get details about both policies during the International Student Orientation program.

 - Cover medically necessary procedures and prescriptions.

 - Cover pre-existing conditions (medical conditions that existed before you bought the coverage).

 - Go into effect the first day of the month of the semester you begin classes at the university.